webdiscus/html-bundler-webpack-plugin/README.md

           people: ['Walter White', 'Jesse Pinkman'],
         },
       },
-      // define preprocessor as the function that shoud return a string or promise
+      // define preprocessor as the function that should return a string or promise
       preprocessor: (content, { data }) => Mustache.render(content, data),
     }),
   ],